This qualification has two stages, each comprising 120 credits.

 There are no formal entry requirements to study this qualification.

-You don’t need experience of working in sport and fitness prior to starting this degree.
+You don’t need experience of working in sport and fitness prior to starting this diploma.
 However, you’ll find the modules and assignments much easier and more fulfilling if you can draw on employment (paid or unpaid) experience.

 How much time do I need?